NeilAllen/ruby_rails/shared-install-of-rbenv.md

 The point of a shared install is to allow multiple unix accounts to use rbenv without each having to install different ruby versions (and usually gems) seperately.

-The RBENV_HOME environmental variable is mainly what makes this setup possible.
-Use a recent version of rbenv to make sure it includes the RBENV_HOME feature, and any fixes to how that feature works.
+The RBENV_ROOT environmental variable is mainly what makes this setup possible.
+Use a recent version of rbenv to make sure it includes the RBENV_ROOT feature, and any fixes to how that feature works.

 ## Install rbenv to /usr/local/rbenv